gytterberg/technical-interview-prep/REACTO-problems/06-misc/02-curry.md

 const finalResult = thirdReturn(4); // -9 -> (1 + 2 - 3 * 4)
 ```

----

-class: center middle
 ## Interviewer Guide

 ---

 ### RE

-* A good question would be: "Can you only give a curried function one argument at a time?"
+* A good question would be: "Can you only give a curried function one argument at a time, or can you give it mutiple arguments at once?"
-  * For example, with `curriedDoSomething`, should we still be able to say: `curriedDoSomething(1, 2, 3, 4)` all at once?
-Respond with "yes" if this happens
+  * For example, with `curriedDoSomething`, should we still be able to say: `curriedDoSomething(1, 2, 3, 4)` all at once? - the answer is yes!

 * Be aware that curried functions at any stage should be able to be re-used.
 That is, they should not be "one and done".
 For example: